WebSP-Eval: Evaluating Web Agents on Website Security and Privacy Tasks: Discussion

-\paragraph{\textbf{Website Volatility and State Resets:}} We evaluate web agents on live websites.
-Thus, our framework, especially the state management step in \moduletwo, is susceptible to structural and UI updates.
+\paragraph{\textbf{State Management Susceptibility:}} We evaluate web agents on live websites.
+Thus, the state management step in \moduletwo, is susceptible to structural and UI updates of the websites.
 For example, during our experiments, Steam modified the sidebar cookie window label on the 'Preferences' page from `Cookies and Browsing' to `Data and Browsing'.
-To manage this issue, we will open-source our recording extension upon paper acceptance with detailed instructions to record the state reset execution traces.
-In the future, we plan to clone websites into a sandboxed environment, where such issues can be totally mitigated.
-It would also make working with locally hosted backbone models easier.
+To manage this issue, we open-source our recording extension.
+On average, it takes around 2 minutes to record and test the execution trace.

+We further note that a network latency of > 500ms may impact the stability of our custom \webspindexT since the index is calculated after a page load delay of 500ms.
+However, our replay mechanism relies primarily on identifying elements via DOM selectors, using \webspindexT only as a fallback~(\Cref{sec:acc_state_management}).
+Our experiments were run over stable network connections, and we did not observe any failures in our replay mechanism due to network latency.

-\paragraph{\textbf{Challenges in Exact Replication:}} Exact replication of our results is difficult for several practical reasons.
-First, privacy and security settings on websites are governed by guidelines like GDPR, CCPA, etc. Thus, cross-region deployment of these interfaces of the same website is often different.
+\paragraph{\textbf{Result Replication:}} Exact replication of our results may vary depending on the locations as privacy and security settings on websites are governed by guidelines like GDPR, CCPA, etc. Thus, cross-region deployment of the same website's interfaces often differs.
 For example, cookie notices can vary across countries~\cite{safna2026cookie}.

-Second, the backbone LLMs are inherently random, and can occasionally yield varying responses.
-Finally, due to strict academic budget constraints, we use models through specific API endpoints to control our costs.
-Such differences in geographic location, API configurations, web content rendering make exact replication of the results challenging, if not impossible.
+\paragraph{\textbf{Scope of Agent Evaluation:}} Our goal is to evaluate model reasoning for \taskname.
+Thus, we measure task success on the frontend using the agent's trajectory.
+This mirrors existing web agent research~\cite{he2024webvoyager, zhou2023webarena, lu2025agentrewardbench}, checking if an agent can emulate a web user.
+While it is possible that websites do not honor privacy setting changes~\cite{matte2020cookie,trevisan20194, kancherla2025johnny}, verifying backend compliance requires information flow tracking such as reverse-engineering obfuscated JavaScript and analyzing encrypted network traffic, and is orthogonal to our goal.